Q: What is ASBPE?

 A: ASBPE offers a variety of programs aimed at expanding professional and management training, as well as providing local and national networking opportunities.
 Unlike some other magazine associations, ASBPE is dedicated exclusively to B2B publishing professionals.
 Its focus is on helping editors, writers, art directors, designers, professors and students develop skills, especially skills that will enhance their performance and prepare them to play larger roles in their publishing organizations.
 Learn more about member benefits.

 Q: How does ASBPE communicate with its members?

 A: In addition to this website, ASBPE publishes an e-newsletter.
-The Society maintains a national headquarters office to answer members’ questions, and a job bank at this website.
+The Society maintains a national headquarters office to answer members’ questions and a career center.
 In addition, the Society has a number of local chapters that offer educational and social programs in their metro areas.

 Q: Does ASBPE have a local chapter in my area?

 A: ASBPE currently has chapters in:

 If you’re interested in starting a chapter in your city or getting involved in existing chapter activities, see our chapters page or contact ASBPE headquarters at firstname.lastname@example.org.
 Phone: (520) 302-4439.

 Q: How does the Azbee Awards of Excellence competition work?